Serious Programming Courses

 There are many carefully designed courses that teach "programming for kids".
 This is not one of those: this is a "serious programming for kids" course.
-Our goal is that everyone should learn to use and then to program computers like a true hacker.
-(Note: I use the word "hacker" in the original sense from MIT, see the Wikipedia article).
+Our goal is that everyone should learn to use and then to program computers like a true researcher.

 This is a course that might take you out of your computing comfort zone: if you are accustomed to use a computer by "clicking at things that are in sight" then you will learn a new approach which is much more powerful and with which repetitive tasks can be automated.

-The motivation behind learning the GNU/Linux operating system is that:
+The motivation behind learning the Linux operating system is that:

-the GNU/Linux operating system is written by programmers for programmers: it offers a choice of several delightful programming environments and puts few barriers in the way of the programmer
+the Linux operating system is written by programmers for programmers: it offers a choice of several powerful programming environments and puts few barriers in the way of the programmer.

-the GNU/Linux system has been packaged in many ways, some of which work quite well on very old hardware with less memory
+the Linux system works quite well on very old hardware with less memory

 Our motivation behind teaching python is: